 If the survey reveals issues, you can renegotiate the price, ask the seller to fix problems before completion, or in some cases, withdraw from the purchase.

-If the lender is satisfied with your application and the property valuation, they will issue a formal mortgage offer.
-This document confirms the amount they will lend, the interest rate, the term, and any conditions.
+A mortgage offer is a formal document confirming the amount the lender will lend, the interest rate, the term, and any conditions.
+If the lender is satisfied with your application and the property valuation, they will issue this offer.
 Review it carefully and raise any questions with your broker or lender before proceeding.

 Mortgage offers are typically valid for three to six months.
 If there are delays and the offer expires, you may need to reapply, which could mean being assessed against updated criteria or rates.